rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: It's an object.

-DH: Tht was my first question.
-We were talking about an immutable object, but it's `typeof` is object.
+DH: That was my first question.
+We were talking about an immutable object, but its `typeof` is object.

 MPT: Right!
 Yes, sorry.
-We fight the fight on stack overflow about "you can use a library that works or you can do the thing you're doing."
-There's this set of people who are going to use the language primatives.
+We fight the fight on Stack Overflow about "you can use a library that works or you can do the thing you're doing."
+There's this set of people who are going to use the language primitives.
 Those people aren't making good code.
 It goes beyond just mutability vs immutability.
-Date doesn't have add methods, you have to get/set them, they bubble, and you don't have safety when you overflow a unit.
+Date doesn't have add methods, you have to get/set them, they bubble, and you don't have safety when you overflow a Uint.

 MF: Does everyone agree that using date arithmetic is a common thing.
 If so, I think we can agree with providing a standard library to solve this common problem.

 YK: I disagree with some aspects of what you said.
 Cloning an existing popular thing is not correct.

-BF: Pretty early on we talked about how it didnt' make sense to combine types.
+BF: Pretty early on we talked about how it didn't make sense to combine types.
 Are we thinking we will try to prevent people from trying to add them together.

 MPT: You can combine LocalDate and LocalTime, but you can't put it on the timeline because you don't have timezone information.